Providing oral health education to families is essential to teaching children healthy habits and preventing early childhood tooth decay.

 Get dental news feeds delivered directly to your desktop! more...

 Tooth loss, or edentulism, is when one or more teeth fall out or are extracted due to injury or disease such as mouth trauma, tooth decay or gum disease.

+Kids, adults and seniors are all at risk for tooth loss, especially if proper oral hygiene is not practiced.
 Although tooth loss is typically associated with the elderly, research suggests that nearly 27 percent of patients experience their first tooth loss between the ages of 21 and 30.
 Tooth loss is expected to increase with aging baby boomers, perpetuating a phenomenon among a generation of people that saw their parents fall victim to tooth loss due to lack of dental care.

 Reviewed: January 2012

 Home | InfoBites | Find a Dentist | Your Family's Oral